History of eugenics: United Kingdom

 Francis Galton explained during a lecture in 1901 the groupings which are shown in the opening figure and indicated the proportion of society falling into each group, along with their perceived genetic worth.
 Galton suggested that negative eugenics (i.e. an attempt to prevent them from bearing offspring) should be applied only to those in the lowest social group (the "Undesirables"), while positive eugenics applied to the higher classes.
 However, he appreciated the worth of the higher working classes to society and industry.

 The 1913 Mental Deficiency Act proposed the mass segregation of the "feeble minded" from the rest of society.
 Sterilisation programmes were never legalised, although some were carried out in private upon the mentally ill by clinicians who were in favour of a more widespread eugenics plan.
 The Act, however, enabled the formation of residential schools for the "feeble minded" by social workers such as Mary Dendy.

-Indeed, those in support of eugenics shifted their lobbying of Parliament from enforced to voluntary sterilization, in the hope of achieving more legal recognition.
-But leave for the Labour Party Member of Parliament Major A. G. Church, to propose a Private Member's Bill in 1931, which would legalise the operation for voluntary sterilization, was rejected by 167 votes to 89.
-The limited popularity of eugenics in the United Kingdom was reflected by the fact that only two universities established courses in this field (University College London and Liverpool University).
+Those in support of eugenics shifted their lobbying of Parliament from enforced to voluntary sterilization, in the hope of achieving more legal recognition.
+In 1931, Labour Party Member of Parliament Major A. G. Church, proposed a Private Member's Bill to legalise the operation for voluntary sterilization.
+This was rejected by 167 votes to 89.
+In 1934, the Brock Report of the Departmental Committee on Sterilisation recommended sterilisation of disabled people but the Report's recommendations were not followed by changes to the law.

+Two universities (University College London and Liverpool University) established courses on eugenics.
 The Galton Institute, affiliated to UCL, was headed by Galton's protégé, Karl Pearson.

 In 2008, the British Parliament passed a law prohibiting couples from choosing deaf and disabled embryos for implantation.